Souvigny: Architecture

 The Benedictine Priory and priory church of St Peter and St Paul is outstanding in the Bourbonnais region.
-Beside a few abbots, the Dukes of Bourbon were buried here.
+Besides a few abbots, the Dukes of Bourbon were buried here.
 In 2010, the burial chapel was restored to mark the 600th anniversary of the death of Duke Louis II of Bourbon who is buried there.

 The region shows a convergence of styles.
 While Romanesque buildings in the proper sense are not found here, influences from Auvergne, Berry and Bourguignon are combined.
 The restoration around 1435 exemplifies a more straightforward Gothic style.